Skip to content

 Disclaimer

 I'm a huge space nerd.
 My father was a EE in the space industry and designed countless circuits for Ball Aerospace and Hughes over his 50+ years in the industry.
 I grew up with pictures of satellites, the space shuttle and other space stuff all over my house.
-I'm also a huge Elon Musk fan.
-I think that he's a wonderful visionary and I'd buy a Tesla for every member of my family if I could afford one.
+I (was) a huge Elon Musk fan.
+I think that he's a (twisted, but) wonderful visionary and I'd still buy a Tesla for every member of my family if I could afford one.
+I wrote most of this when I was an Elon Musk fan-boy and for the most part, I still love his drive and enthusiasm and his quest to make the world a better place.
+I don't care for his politics, his treatment of twitter (I used to work at Gnip - acquired by Twitter) and his empty promises and predictions.

-• basic numbers about the mass of materials needed to be shipped to Mars
+• basic numbers about the mass of materials needed to be shipped to Mars, and actually getting everything to the red planet

 • From what I've read: 54,000 StarShip 1.0 launches https://www.space.com/how-feed-one-million-mars-colonists.html in order to get enough cargo to support 1M humans (much less the people themselves) - is one StarShip launch every 2 hours 24/7 for 10 years (not to mention the in-orbit refueling missions or the short window every 2 years to get a rocket to Mars).
 54000 / 10 / 52 = 103.8 launches a week.
 Elon is saying that he is targeting 3 StarShip launches a day, but even this super-aggressive target is still only 1/4 of the 54000 launch number.
 Adding in the fact that there's only a couple-week window every 2 years to do these launches seems to make this not feasible at all.
 Watching Musk's video, he is talking about staging 1000-ish StarShips in Earth orbit waiting for the transfer window to launch as many StarShips at once, but this is really not enough to support the 1M mark.